Alfresco/alfresco-build-tools/docs/README.md

 ### Expiring tags for quay.io images

-It may be desirable to push docker images from branches to test them before merge but we should avoid to pollute image registry with tags.
+It may be desirable to push docker images from branches to test them before merge but we should avoid polluting the image registry with these tags.

-With quay.io it can be easily achievable by setting on the docker image the label:
+With quay.io, this can be easily achieved by setting the following label on the docker image:

 ```properties
 quay.expires-after=2w